plaza tennis

 Spain has long been associated with a rich heritage in sports, including its unique contribution to the world of tennis The origins of organized tennis in Spain can be traced back to the late 19th century when the sport gained popularity among the Spanish elite Over time, tennis clubs sprouted across the country, nurturing a generation of talented players who would go on to leave an indelible mark on the international tennis scene

-See also What Happens If A Tennis Match Is Interrupted By Rain
+See also What Makes A Tennis Shoe

 2 Famous Spanish tennis players